TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-appservice.md

 ## Common issues

-1. The Application Insights option is grayed out and not clickable
+1. The Application Insights option is grayed out and not clickable:

 ![Application Insights Menu Item](https://docs.microsoft.com/azure/azure-monitor/app/media/troubleshoot/data-collection/appinsights-disabled.png)

 2. The Application Insights option is clickable, but it is not possible to advance beyond the options screen

 ## **Recommended Steps**

 ### **If the Application Insights option is grayed out**

 1. The specified language/tech stack may not be supported.
 Here is what you need to know:

     * Currently you can enable codeless integration with Application Insights for .Net, .NetCore, Java and Node.js (public preview on Linux and private preview on Windows)
     * For Python you would need to add SDK to your code

 ### **If the Application Insights option is clickable, but you can't advance beyond the first screen**

-1. You are using a free subscription AND happen to have Application Insights enabled for other resources.
+1. You are using a free subscription AND happen to have Application Insights enabled for other resources:

 ![Application Insights Plan](https://docs.microsoft.com/azure/azure-monitor/app/media/troubleshoot/data-collection/appinsights-plan.png)

 Try this:

 * [**Easiest**] Change the subscription level
 * [**Cheapest**] Disable Application Insights for the other resource first

-2. The OS and runtime combination you selected is not supported.
+2. The OS and runtime combination you selected is not supported

 ## **Recommended Documents**